yhsmedia/preschool/pages/cc_lessons/the_first_commandment.md

 #### *"Thou shalt have no other gods before me"*

 Note to teacher: Please use the visual.
 This is a proven way for children to remember.
-Please review all the previous commandments and their visuals.

 ![1st Commandment](/preschool/images/01_no_other_gods.png)